rumarlon/Grok-Streamlit/README.md

 # Grok-Streamlit
 _Get Started with Grok_

 *tl:dr* This is a simple implementation of Streamlit for Grok.
-This is not a production app but rather it provides an opportunity to explore Grok capabilities.
+This is not a production app but rather it provides an opportunity to explore Grok capabilities with a local app that calls the Grok API.
 There are currently two paths to implement Grok API access, OpenAI SDK or Anthropic SDK.
 This app was built leveraging OpenAI SDK.

-This app leverages Streamlit, feel free to checkout their docs and other examples [here](https://streamlit.io).
+This app will deploy a Streamlit in a python environment, feel free to checkout their docs and other examples [here](https://streamlit.io).

 ## Setup requirements as tested: